Norway Maple

 Description

 Norway maple is a member of the cashew family (Sapindaceae).
 It is a tree that usually reaches 50 feet tall ¹, but may reach 100 feet 8.
+It is fast-growing and can live up to 200 years 9.
 It has opposite leaves that are three to six inches long and are palmately lobed with five lobes resembling sugar maple.
 However, it has several points between the lobes and exudes a milky sap from the broken petiole that distinguishes it from sugar maple ¹.
 The leaves turn yellow in the fall rather than the orange and red of sugar maple.
 It flowers are yellow-green and produce fruits that are double-winged samaras with oppositely spreading wings ¹, further distinguishing it from sugar maple .

 Spitz-Ahorn(mbo).jpg